jf-11/tictactoe-js/README.md

 ## About

-This is my first little "project" using JavaScript, CSS and HTML, so sorry for the messy code.
+This is my first little "project" using JavaScript, CSS and HTML.